top of page

 July: Installed and commissioned the second spiral for Wash Plant 4

-December: Wash Plant 7 to be fully commissioned
+December: Wash Plant 7 commissioned

 March: Wash Plant 8 to be commissioned